iamsayan/wp-auto-republish/readme.txt

 == Changelog ==

 If you like RevivePress, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-auto-republish/reviews/#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.5.2 =
+Release Date: 7th July, 2023

+* Fixed: Global Republish was stopped on some cases.

 = 1.5.1 =
 Release Date: 5th July, 2023